LabKey/glass-components/packages/components/releaseNotes/components.md

 - Add identifying fields to grids when editing via grid for Samples and Sources
   - include identifying fields in getSelectionLineageData()
   - EditorModel.getUpdatedData() to skip non-userEditable fields when comparing values
+  - getIdentifyingFieldsEditableGridColumns() to take param for hasProductFolders to determine if Folder should be excluded

 ### version 5.19.0
 *Released*: 31 October 2024